-Take a tree sequence with arbitrary node times and recalculate node times using the tsdate algorithm.
-If a mutation_rate is given, the mutation clock is used.
+Take a tree sequence (which could have uncalibrated node times) and assign new times to non-sample nodes using the tsdate algorithm.
+If a mutation\rate is given, the mutation clock is used.
 The recombination clock is unsupported at this time.
-If neither a mutation_rate nor a recombination_rate is given, a topology-only clock is used.
+If neither a mutation\rate nor a recombination\rate is given, a topology-only clock is used.
+Times associated with mutations and non-sample nodes in the input tree sequence are not used in inference and will be removed.